meimberg-io/awesomeapps.strapi/FIX-SUMMARY.md

 The production system showed tag numbers and deep links worked, but no services were displayed on the start page, even when filtering by tags.

 ## Root Cause
-The `publishedAt` filter in `entityService.findMany()` was not working in the Strapi v5 GraphQL resolver.
-The filter syntax `{ publishedAt: { $notNull: true } }` returned 0 results even though 195 published services existed in the database.
+The `publishedAt` filter in `entityService.findMany()` does not work in Strapi v5's GraphQL resolver context.
+Additionally, `entityService.findMany()` does not return the `publishedAt` field by default, so manual filtering by `publishedAt !== null` removes ALL services.

 ## Solution
 **File:** `src/index.ts` - `servicesbytags` resolver